 - Technology must only be used during class time.
 No technology should be used during breaks (recess/lunch) or between classes except with teacher permission. - Technology must be fully charged at the beginning of each school day. - Technology may not be used for games at any time either during the school day unless they are educational AND approved for use by a teacher. - Technology must be completely open and at full brightness at all times when in use.
-There is no need to lower the brightness to save the battery, as technology will be fully charged at the beginning of each school day. - Technology must be closed and carried with the charger when moving around the classroom or hallways.
-The student should have a secure grasp on the technology when moving around. - Technology must be kept on a table, desk, or sturdy shelf at all times.
-It should never be placed on a student's lap or on the floor. - When not being used, technology should be stored in a safe place in the classroom as per the teacher's direction. - Drinks and food should never be consumed near technology. - Students may only use/touch the technology that has been assigned to them.
-At no time should a student use/touch another student's technology. - The Leadership team and teachers have the right to look at students' technology, including browsing history, at any time.
+There is no need to lower the brightness to save the battery, as technology will be fully charged at the beginning of each school day. - Technology must be closed and carried carefully when moving around the classroom or hallways.
+The student should have a secure grasp on the technology when moving around. - When not being used, technology should be stored in a safe place in the classroom as per the teacher's direction. - Drinks and food should never be consumed near technology.

+- Students may only use/touch the technology that has been assigned to them.
+At no time should a student use/touch another student's technology. - Students may not "personalize" school-owned technology. - The Leadership team and teachers have the right to look at students' technology, including browsing history, at any time.
 Therefore, students may not delete their browsing history.